Capital hike brings Air France under government's wing

-PARIS (Reuters) -France will contribute up to 4 billion euros ($4.7 billion) to a recapitalisation of Air France-KLM and more than double its stake in the airline group to almost 30%, under plans announced on Tuesday with European Union approval.
+PARIS (Reuters) -France will contribute to a 4 billion-euro ($4.7 billion) recapitalisation of Air France-KLM and more than double its stake to nearly 30%, under plans announced on Tuesday with European Union approval.

-Air France-KLM’s move is the latest by a traditional airline to shore up its finances after more than a year of COVID-19 travel shutdowns and deep losses for the sector.
+The move is the latest by a major airline group to shore up finances after more than a year of COVID-19 travel shutdowns and deep losses for the sector.

-The French government will convert a 3 billion-euro loan granted last year into a perpetual hybrid bond instrument and commit up to 1 billion euros to a planned share issue, raising its stake in Air France-KLM from the current 14.3%.
+The French government will convert a 3 billion-euro loan granted last year into a perpetual hybrid bond instrument and subscribe to a 1 billion-euro share issue, raising its stake in Air France-KLM from the current 14.3%.

 “This will make the state Air France’s biggest shareholder,” Finance Minister Bruno Le Maire said, describing the step as a “sign of commitment” to the airline and its workers.